tudelft3d/website/projects/3dsm/index.md

     <h2 class="featurette-heading" style="margin-top:0px;">Point cloud modelling</h2>
     <p>Through point clouds we can obtain dense and accurate representations of real-world objects and landscapes.
 If we merely look at a visualisation of this point cloud, already a great deal of information is conveyed to us.
 We can easily recognise different objects and measure distances, areas, and volumes.</p>
     <p>Yet to a computer a point cloud is nothing more than a bunch of 3D coordinates, without any structure or semantics.
 If we want a computer do the same things, we need to first structure the point cloud in a way also a computer can efficiently make use of it.</p>
     <p>In the 3DSM project we aim to find 3D methods and datastructes that make it easier to work with pointclouds.
-In achieving this we enable a number of key applications of point clouds such as point cloud visualisation, visibility analysis, automatic object detection and surface reconstruction.</p>
+By achieving this we enable a number of key applications of point clouds such as point cloud visualisation, visibility analysis, automatic object detection and surface reconstruction.</p>
   </div>
   <div class="col-md-5">
     <div align="center" class="embed-responsive embed-responsive-16by9">